TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC2340R5/drivers/i2ctmp/README.md

 ## Example Usage

 * Example output is generated through use of Display driver APIs.
-Refer to the Display driver documentation found in the SimpleLink MCU SDK User's Guide.
+Refer to the Display driver documentation.

 * Open a serial session (e.g. [`PuTTY`](http://www.putty.org/ "PuTTY's
  Homepage"), etc.) to the appropriate COM port.
     * The COM port can be determined via Device Manager in Windows or via `ls /dev/tty*` in Linux.

 The connection will have the following settings: